A Novel Image Denoising Algorithm Using Concepts of Quantum Many-Body Theory: Simulation Results

 The last two hyperparameters to be analyzed are $\hbar ^2/2m$ and the subspace dimensionality $d$.
 Although the utilization of these two hyperparameters seems to be different, the first one being used in the construction of the Hamiltonian operator and the other one acting as a threshold, there is a deep connection between them.
 In this subsection, we will explain this connection with experimental validation and propose rules for automated estimation of their optimal choices.

 As stated above in Subsection~\ref{sec:qt_sub1}, the hyperparameter $\hbar ^2/2m$ controls how the local frequencies of the basis vectors change with the image pixel values.
 For low values of $\hbar ^2/2m$, the oscillation frequencies are very high, regardless of the low and high pixel values, due to the presence of a very high maximal oscillation in this limit which restricts the wave vectors from properly exploring higher pixel values.
 On the other side, increasing too much the values of $\hbar ^2/2m$ decreases the ability of the basis vectors to distinguish between high and low values pixels.
 For more illustrations about the effect of this hyperparameter $\hbar ^2/2m$ on the basis vectors, we refer readers to our previous work \cite{dutta2021quantum}.
 Therefore, the optimal $\hbar ^2/2m$ value has a strong dependence on the maximum and minimum values of the pixels present in the image patch.
 Thus, it is more convenient to use an adaptive way to select $\hbar ^2/2m$ that depends on the image patch to have the optimal performance of De-QuIP.
-Herein, it is possible to write the hyperparameter in terms of the difference between this maximum and minimum pixel values multiplied by a factor $F_{\mbox{factor}}$, for example, for the patch $\bsA$, where $\bsA_{\mbox{max}}$, $\bsA_{\mbox{min}}$ are the maximum and minimum pixel values of the patch $\bsA$.
-Hence, the optimal choice of $F_{\mbox{factor}}$ is needed to have the best possible output.
+Herein, it is possible to write the hyperparameter in terms of the difference between this maximum and minimum pixel values multiplied by a factor $F_{\mbox{factor}}$, for example, for the patch $\bsA$,